directive

 Declares meta-predicates, i.e., predicates that have arguments interpreted as goals, arguments interpreted as closures used to construct goals, or arguments with sub-terms that will be interpreted as goals or closures.
 Meta-arguments are always called in the meta-predicate calling context, not in the meta-predicate definition context.

 Logtalk allows the use of this directive to override the original meta-predicate directive.
 This is sometimes necessary when calling Prolog built-in meta-predicates or Prolog module meta-predicates due to the lack of standardization of the syntax of the meta-predicate templates.
+Another case is when a meta-predicate directive is missing.
+The compiler requires access to correct and non-ambiguous meta-predicate templates to correctly compile calls to Prolog meta-predicates.

 Warning

-Some backend Prolog compilers declare the atom meta_predicate as an operator for a lighter syntax.
-But this makes the code non-portable and is therefore a practice best avoided.
+an operator for a lighter syntax.
+But this makes the code non-portable

 Template and modes